RoyElkabetz/Sentiment-Classification-of-Machine-Summarized-Text/README.md

 In this project I will attempt to examine the idea of classifying machine summarized text with the objective of exploring the capabilities of state-of-the-art machine summarization and its biases towards objective information in short summarizations.
 For that I will use Transfer Learning to fine-tune Google's T5 model into a text summarizer, which will later be used in a summarization pipeline for the IMDB reviews dataset in varying summarization lengths.

 ## The Code
-The code for this project is split in to 3 main parts:
+The code for this project is devided between 3 main parts:

 ### List of Notebooks

+All the notebooks in this repository are contained in the `notebook` folder, and are compatible anad ready to run on google colab.

 | #   | Subject                                         | Colab             | Nbviewer               |
 |:----:|------------------------------------------------|:-----------------:|:---------------------:|